-A mouth guard is a device that covers the teeth and gums to prevent injury.
-They are also known as mouth protectors.
-There are many different types depending on the purpose.
+A mouth guard, also known as a mouth protector, is a device that covers the teeth and gums to prevent injury and teeth wear.
+There are many distinct types depending on the purpose.

 Many patients think that a mouth guard is a simple appliance that is easy to make.
-They seem simple, but the fact is creating a high-quality mouth guard takes a lot of skill and effort.
-Not only does Dr. Hedrick take the 3D image of your teeth, but she will also analyze your bite.
+However, creating a high-quality one takes a lot of skill and effort.
+Not only will Dr. Hedrick take a 3D image of your teeth for the perfect fit, but she’ll also analyze your bite.

-Although you can get an over the counter mouth guard from a pharmacy or sporting goods store, they won’t come close to matching the quality of a custom fitted mouth guard.
-Custom made mouth guards are designed to have a perfect fit.
+Although you can get an over-the-counter mouth guard from a pharmacy or sporting goods store, it won’t come close to matching the quality of a custom-fitted one.

-At Longmont Dental Loft Dr. Hedrick has been fitting patients for custom mouth guards for years with excellent results.
-She would be happy to help you get a mouth guard that is tailor made to your mouth.
+Dr. Hedrick has been fitting patients with custom mouth guards for years with excellent results, and she would be happy to help you with yours.

 Tooth wear is usually a gradual process and can be difficult to notice before it’s too late.
-Luckily, our Longmont, CO office is equipped with iTero scanners.
-These amazing pieces of technology will scan your teeth and create a 3D image.
+Luckily, our office is equipped with iTero scanners, which scan your teeth and create a 3D image to detect problems.

-When we see excessive tooth wear, the location of the wear makes a difference.
-The causes of the front teeth wearing down is often different than the rear teeth.
+The location of the wear makes a difference, as the causes of front teeth wearing down are often different than those of the rear teeth.

 Front Teeth Wear

-If your front teeth are worn but not your rear teeth, it’s a sign of grinding teeth during the day.
-Typically, this is common for people that sit down all day at work.
-When you slightly move the lower jaw forward it releases serotonin from the brain and it’s a stress reliever.
-In addition to relieving stress, this will cause premature wear on teeth.
-The good news is if you’re aware of the problem then you may able to stop grinding your teeth during the day.
-And if it continues, we can always make you a day guard.
+If your front teeth are worn, it’s a sign that you’re grinding your teeth during the day.
+This is common among people who sit down for long hours at a desk job; they move their lower jaw forward slightly, which releases serotonin from the brain and relieves stress.
+But this also causes premature wear on teeth.
+The good news is that if you’re aware of the problem, then you may be able to stop grinding your teeth during the day.
+If not, we can always make you a day guard.

 Back Teeth Wear

-If you have teeth wear in the rear of your mouth, it’s important to discuss sleep apnea.
-Dr. Hedrick can provide a sleep study that you can do in the comfort of your own home.
-It’s important to get tested if you may have sleep apnea.
-Not only will treating sleep apnea make you feel better, but not treating sleep apnea can reduce your lifespan.
+If you have back teeth wear, it’s important to discuss the possibility of sleep apnea with your dentist.
+Dr. Hedrick can arrange for a sleep study in the comfort of your own home.
+It’s important to get tested to determine if you have sleep apnea, as not treating it can reduce your lifespan.

 The all-important question about colors!
-Mouth guards don’t have to be boring and they come in a wide variety of colors.
-For example, our night guards come in blue, pink, and green.
-And you can really get crazy with athletic mouth guards as they come in over 30 colors!
+Mouth guards don’t have to be boring, and they come in a wide variety of colors.
+For example, our night guards come in blue, pink, and green, and you can really go crazy with athletic mouth guards, which come in over 30 colors!

-The process starts with getting your mouth scanned with our iTero scanner.
-This device creates a 3D image of your mouth which will enable us to create a mouth guard that gives you a perfect fit.
-After we do the scan, we will send this to the lab, and they will create the nightguard within a few weeks.
-After the nightguard is created you will come into our Longmont office and we will make sure it’s comfortable and you’re biting correctly.
-This is an important step because if it’s not a proper fit it can cause you to clinch and grind more than you typically would.
+The process starts with getting your mouth scanned with our iTero scanner, which creates a 3D image of your mouth and enables us to create a mouth guard that gives you a perfect fit.
+We send your image to the lab, and they’ll create the guard within a few weeks.
+You’ll then come into our office so we can make sure it fits you comfortably and that you’re biting down correctly.
+If it doesn’t fit properly, it can cause you to clench and grind your teeth more than you typically would.

 Does Insurance Cover a Custom Mouth Guard?